 Our course content aligns with the Speciality Training Curriculum for SEM (2010) designed by the Joint Royal College of Physicians Training Board and the Sports Physiotherapy Competencies and Standards Framework (2005).

 Features and Benefits

-As part of this exciting new programme, students will also have the opportunity to gain additional professional accreditation, qualification or membership with external professional bodies (including Immediate Care in Sport Certificate).
+Professional development - You’ll have the opportunity to gain professional accreditation, qualification or membership with external professional bodies (including Immediate Care in Sport Certificate).